rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata all Learning Paths.md

 Enter your information in the remaining fields – replace phone number with a valid phone number <br>
 Fill in the address fields <br>

-## Learning Path 1 - Lab 1 - Mitigate threats using Microsoft 365 Defender
+## Learning Path 1 - Lab 1 - Explore Microsoft Defender XDR

 No Errata<br>